-Pick your combined Man Utd-Liverpool XI
+Your combined Man Utd-Liverpool XI

-Manchester United v Liverpool: Pick your combined XI
+Manchester United v Liverpool: Who makes your combined XI?

 Last updated on .From the section Premier League